ne-znam/neznam-atproto-share/README.md

 Yes, you can use this with BlueSky.
 Just make sure you have the correct login information.
 BlueSky default URL is default in the plugin settings.

-Please visiti [App Passwords](https://bsky.app/settings/app-passwords) in your BlueSky account to generate a new password for this plugin.
+Please visit [App Passwords](https://bsky.app/settings/app-passwords) in your BlueSky account to generate a new password for this plugin.

 ### Can I use this with other ATProto networks